marcduiker/azure-functions-university/lessons/queue.md

 5. ❔ **Question** - Is the function triggered once you've put a message on the queue?
 How can you determine this?

+> 📝 **Tip** -  You can configure the behavior of the queue binding via the `host.json` file.
+Configurable settings include the frequency of polling the queue for new messages, timeout duration when processing fails, and how many messages the function will process in parallel.
+See the [official docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue-output?tabs=csharp#host-json) for the details.

 ## 7.3.
 Change the Queue triggered function

 Now that the queue trigger is working, let's do something with the message.
 Let's add a Blob output binding which saves the contents of the message to a Blob container.
 We'll use a Player json object as the message this time.